 - For increasing

-I personally love “make yarn over twice” technique and use it very often.
+I personally love “make a yarn over twice” technique and use it very often.
 Like in my Melancholy scarf knitting pattern.
 It’s a good technique to know in lace knitting.